jim-at-jibba/snippetbox/notes/notes.md

 - Its only possible to call `w.WriteHeader` once per reponse
 - If not called explicitly, the first `w.Write` will send 200 OK

+## Application organisation

+- `cmd` - application specific code for the execuable of the project
+- `internal` - non application specific code like validation and sql models
+- `ui` for the UI assets